kiranbl/AudioMailr_Team_Software_Project/README.md

 approach of receive: for receive, as mentioned before, if user logs in the app with google or outlook account, this app automatically pulls all the "unread" emails from their inbox with an api get request;
-for send, app applies a post request approach of receive: user should be able to send emails with the app, and the sent email should be visiable in the sent box.
+for send, app applies a post request approach of send: user should be able to send emails with the app, and the sent email should be visiable in the sent box.

 2. The application shall make use of IMAP and SMTP protocols to achieve requirement 1 above